Raudhah Kamis

-Raudhah Kamis is a Singaporean footballer who plays as a forward for Tiong Bahru FC and the Singapore women's national team.
+Raudhah Kamis is a Singaporean footballer who plays as a forward for Hougang FC and the Singapore women's national team.

 International career

 In 2017, Raudhah played for Singapore in the inaugural Women's Development Triangular tournament held in Singapore.
 In the first match against Bangladesh, she scored two goals and Singapore won the match 3–0.

 Raudhah was called up by the national team for the 2022 FAS Tri-Nations Series.